GeoSensorWebLab/data-transloader/docs/CAMPBELL_SCIENTIFIC.md

 If your SensorThings API instance requires authentication or special headers, please see [http_customization.md](http_customization.md) for instructions on setting that up with the command line tool.

+Optionally, a list of allowed or blocked datastreams can be specified on the command line to limit the data that is uploaded to SensorThings API.
+See the command-line tool help information for `--allowed` and `--blocked`.

 ## Data Model Mapping

 Here is how the metadata and data from Campbell Scientific are mapped to SensorThings API entities.